 - The long-term management of Parkinson’s disease requires the collection of several sources of data that aid in diagnosis.
 For instance, the 10-second whole-hand-grasp is one of the criteria used to measure the severity of bradykinesia – one of the primary symptoms of the disease.
 Smart weartech devices can help in recording kinematic data for preventive intervention and measure the effectiveness of treatment in the home environment.

-- Healthcare wearable technology can also assist with screening, diagnosis and monitoring of patients with psychiatric disorders, such as depression, by using variables such as Heart Rate Variability (HRV) to measure and monitor mood states to provide intervention when needed.
+- Healthcare wearable technology can also assist with screening, diagnosis, and monitoring of patients with psychiatric disorders, such as depression, by using variables such as Heart Rate Variability (HRV) to measure and monitor mood states to provide intervention when needed.

-Challenges of Smart Weartech in Healthcare
+Challenges of smart wearables in healthcare

 The success of healthcare variables in providing an inexpensive and more efficient alternative to hospitalization depends mostly on how well users will accept these devices in both the clinical and home environments.
 The advanced sensor technology that can monitor the patients' vitals and other variables are of no use if patients, and healthcare professionals, do not accept them.

-From a patient’s perspective, these devices should be compact, comfortable, easy to use and maintain so that they do not affect the person’s daily life.
+From a patient’s perspective, these devices should be compact, comfortable, easy to use, and maintain so that they do not affect the person’s daily life.
 Healthcare professionals should see the benefits of these smart wearables assisting their daily tasks and improving efficiency instead of posing a threat of replacing their services.

 Privacy and security